 The rapid pace of COVID-19 vaccine news is hard enough for the general population to keep up with.
-But if you are immunocompromised, it’s even tougher to tell what the evolving headlines mean for you.
+But if you are immunocompromised or have an autoimmune condition, it’s even tougher to tell what the evolving headlines mean for you.

 Could the vaccine’s effectiveness be dampened by immunosuppressant medications, such as disease-modifying antirheumatic drugs (DMARDs) and biologics?
 Have clinical trials included people with rheumatic or autoimmune conditions?
-And when vaccines are ready to distribute, how will people with these chronic illnesses be prioritized?
+How will people with these chronic illnesses be prioritized?

 Where We Stand Now

 What is the current status of coronavirus vaccine development?
-Around the world, there are more than 50 different vaccines in clinical trials on humans and nearly another 100 in pre-clinical phases (being studied in the lab or in animals).
+Around the world, there are almost 70 different vaccines in clinical trials on humans and nearly another 90 in pre-clinical phases (being studied in the lab or in animals).

 There are a number of leading candidates in various stages of testing, review, and deployment, and they work in different ways.
 The U.S. front-runners currently making the most headlines are from the following pharmaceutical companies:

 - AstraZeneca in collaboration with the University of Oxford

 When many of us think of vaccines, we think of an injection that contains a live germ that has been weakened (“attenuated”) in order to trigger a controlled immune system response that “trains” the body to fight that germ if encountered in the future.
 This approach was used to develop vaccines against conditions such as measles, mumps, and rubella.

 Live vaccines offer strong protection against disease, but they may not be recommended for people who are immunocompromised because there’s a chance such vaccines could kick off a risky immune response.